What is CBN? Effects, benefits, and more

 Cannabinol (CBN) can also loosely bind to both types of cannabinoid receptors, but it has a higher binding affinity for CB2 receptors.

-CBN is technically considered a mildly psychoactive cannabinoid due to its binding affinity—but most people who use CBN don’t report experiencing any psychoactive effects at modest amounts.
-While some people find that it makes them feel sleepy, others may not notice a noteworthy difference in the way they feel after using CBN.*
+CBN is technically considered a mildly psychoactive cannabinoid due to its binding affinity — but most people who use CBN don’t report experiencing any psychoactive effects at modest amounts.
+While some people find that it makes them feel sleepy, others may feel less feelings of tension, reduced feelings of anxiousness, or a greater sense of peace and well-being.

 How does CBN work?

-The National Institute of Health suggests that ECS receptors in the forebrain and brainstem are involved in sleep induction, modulation, and sleep cycle regulation.
-The theory is that, with regular use, CBN will bind to these receptors, signaling your internal processes into “sleep homeostasis.”
-This means an easier time falling asleep, staying asleep, and waking up with less grogginess.*
+The National Institute of Health suggests that endocannabinoid system receptors in the forebrain and brainstem are involved in sleep induction, sleep modulation, and sleep cycle regulation.
+The theory is that when we take CBN, it binds to these receptors, signaling your internal processes that it is time to go to sleep.
+Users often note an easier time falling asleep, staying asleep, and waking up with less grogginess.*

-Another theory is that when hemp degrades, so do the terpenes.
-While THC turns to CBN, terpenes convert into terpenoids, such as linalool.
-This linalool terpenoid has sleep-inducing properties and is the key calming agent in herbs like lavender and valerian root.
-The idea is that terpenes (such as linalool) may unlock further sedative effects, or could be the end-all reason for CBN’s “sleepy” reputation.
+Another theory is that when hemp degrades (or gets older), so does its terpenes.
+When THC converts into CBN, terpenes convert into terpenoids, like linalool (which is the key calming agent in calming herbs like lavender and valerian root).
+The idea is that terpenes may be the reason for CBN’s sleepy reputation.

 That’s why we partnered with Radicle Science to determine the most efficient formula of CBN for improving sleep.